Artemiy7/ticket/README.md

-<h3 align="left">Ticket app that creates pdf ticket with Qr-code for concerts, trains and other occasions</h3>
+<h2 align="left">Ticket app that creates pdf ticket with Qr-code for concerts, trains and other occasions</h2>
-<h3 align="left">!
-The project is not yet completed and still is in the development phase !</h3>
+<h4 align="left">!
+The project is not yet completed and still is in the development phase.
+In the next releases, it is planned to divide the ticket-payment service into occasion-service and ticket-order-service and add a message broker for implementing a saga pattern for communication.
+I also plan to separate qr-code generation into a separate service and add functionality to read QR-codes.
+In addition, I plan to launch the project on AWS and replace CircleCi to Jenkins using AWS EC2.</h4>
 <h3 align="left">Languages and Tools:</h3>

 <h3 align="left">Spring Boot, Spring Cloud, Hibernate Jpa, Lombok, MySql.</h3>